-Birds of Prey is set to deliver “the most realistic landscapes and aircraft seen in any flight sim” (which you can judge for yourself by having a look at the first screenshots in the gallery) and brings along a new damage effects engine so players can see real-time damage to planes, like bullet holes on the wings after getting sprayed for example.
+Birds of Prey is set to deliver “the most realistic landscapes and aircraft seen in any flight sim” and brings along a new damage effects engine so players can see real-time damage to planes, like bullet holes on the wings after getting sprayed for example.
 Ground support actions will also be visible thanks to the environmental engine.

 Birds of Prey boasts over 50 missions from historical battles over Europe where it apparently won’t be uncommon to take part in massive aerial battles with hundreds of other planes.
 And to make sure a wide audience will be able to enjoy those battles, the developers have implemented a flexible difficulty system which ranges from the arcade to realistic simulation.